sipolac/risk/README.md

   -v, --verbose         verbosity
 ```

-A CLI for `fortify.minimax` hasn't been built yet :-(
+A CLI for `fortify.fortify` hasn't been built yet :-(

 <a name="examples"/>